brianhill/ancient-astronomy/daily_schedule-term_3.md

 * Monday, Nov.
 13 &mdash; We used a high-quality gyroscope to gain some intuition about precession &mdash; Mac and Brian presented and gave out handouts on Exercise 5.10, Part 6, the calculation of the Equation of Time &mdash; We went through some high points of Assignment 10 and delayed the due date until Thursday &mdash; We looked at Babylonian System A
 * Preparation for Thursday, Nov.
 16 &mdash; Finish the &ldquo;goal year&rdquo; assignment (Assigment 10) if you haven't already &mdash; Read Evans through 7.13, p.
 347 &mdash; We will do Evans Ex.
 7.11, p.
 334 in class &mdash; Only if there is time, we will also look at Evans Ex.
 7.14, p.
 347 in class

-#### Below I have estimated how we will pace the remaining reading (in parenthesis after each date) to make sure that we get all the way to Kepler in the final class.
-We may want to make adjustments as we go., so all readings and assignments in parenthesis are tentative!!
+#### Below I have estimated how we will pace the final chapter (in parenthesis after each date) to make sure that we get all the way to Kepler.
+We may want to make adjustments as we go, so all readings and assignments in parenthesis are tentative!

 ### Week 12 &mdash; Ptolemaic Slats